Uzbekistan entry requirements for South Korea passport holders

 Cost

-Tourist visa (single entry, for longer stays)Required if you wish to stay beyond 30 days.
-Apply at embassy or online via e-visa portal.
+Tourist visa (single entry)Optional for longer stays; apply at embassy or online via e-visa portal.

 Common reasons for entry denial